gotzmann/booster/README.md

 ## How to build on Mac?

-Collider was (and still) developed on Mac with Apple Silicon M1 processor, so it's really easy peasy:
+Booster was (and still) developed on Mac with Apple Silicon M1 processor, so it's really easy peasy:

 ```shell
 make mac